cdelorme/system-setup/osx.md

 - Mission Control
     - Do Not "Show Dashboard from F12" (checkbox)
     - Do Not "Automatically rearrange Spaces based on most recent use" (checkbox)
+    - _I prefer not to switch to a Space with open windows, but most users will probably find that helpful_
     - Check the remaining boxes
     - Hot Corners
         - Show Desktop (top right)